-We've all had that one teacher who spoke literally faster than the speed of light.
-Watching them speak seemed like watching a YouTube video in x2 speed.
-They just talk so. freaking. fast.
+We've all had that one teacher who spoke faster than the speed of light.
+Listening to them speak seemed like watching to a YouTube video in 2x speed or something.

-Unless you have super neat handwriting and can write really quickly, handwritten notes quickly become impossible to create when dealing with fast-talking teachers.
-Remember, a page full of illegible, frantic chicken scratch isn't going to do you any good later on.
+Unless you have super neat handwriting and can write really quickly, handwritten notes quickly become impossible to write when dealing with fast-talking teachers.
+A page full of illegible, frantic chicken scratch isn't going to do you any good later on.

 Of course, there is the argument that writing things down helps you remember information much better.
 While I generally agree with this and believe that a great way to study is simply to rewrite information over and over again to improve your muscle memory, during lectures led by fast-talking teachers, it becomes more important just to capture all of the information than to gain the immediate benefits of writing out your notes by hand.

 But we don't want to miss out on those handwritten notes benefits immediately, right?
 That's why in this guide we'll be covering how to take efficient and organized typed notes during lectures, as well as how to study from digital notes later on in the most effective way possible.

 Okay, so now that you're interested in switching over to digital note-taking, I've outlined some materials that you'll need before you start.

 I currently use my laptop (a 2013 release of the 13" Retina MacBook Pro) to take notes digitally during class, but I am currently saving for a 9.7" iPad Pro (to be used with Apple's newest Apple Pencil), because I would prefer the increased portability, and the ability to physically write out my notes but still store them digitally.